Strength of PYTHON® Wire Rope

 The wires of wire rope are made of high-carbon steel.
 These carbon steel wires come in various grades.
 Wire ropes are usually made of Extra Improved Plow Steel (EIPS) or Extra Extra Improved Plow Steel (EEIPS) which roughly equivalents to a wire tensile strength of 1960N/mm2 and 2160N/mm2.

-As one can see from the tables in this catalogue the difference in a rope’s breaking strength by increasing the material tensile strength is only about 10%.
+As one can see from the individual wire rope strength tables, the difference in a rope’s breaking strength by increasing the material tensile strength is only about 10%.

 In order to further increase the breaking strength of wire rope one has to increase the rope’s fill factor or density.